Shadaa

 Principal photography of the film began on 30 September 2018 and completed on 8 May 2019.
 The music rights of the film are with Zee Music Company.
 Soundtrack of the film was composed by Nick Dhammu, JSL Singh, and V Rakx Music, which features vocals from Dosanjh, Raj Ranjodh, and Shipra Goyal.

 The film was theatrical released worldwide on 21 June 2019.
 The film was opened to positive response by critics.
 Shaada grossed ₹31 million on its opening day and ₹108.9 million in its opening weekend domestically, making the all-time opening records in Punjabi cinema.
-As of 4 August 2019, the film has grossed ₹527.5 million globally, making it second highest-grossing Punjabi film of all time.
+As of 4 August 2019, the film has grossed ₹527.5 million globally, making it sixth highest-grossing Punjabi film of all time.

 Plot

 Amidst pressures from his parents to hurry up and wed, a young man Chadta seeks his perfect match.
 After many failed attempts with matchmakers, his parents are delighted when their son finally meets the woman, Vanjhali of his dreams but things do not go as planned.
 Chadta and Vanjhali come close in a wedding.
 Vanjhali is a wedding planner and Chadta a photographer.
 Chadta wishes to marry her but Vanjhali is against marriage and suggests Chadta to live in.
 They come close during a wedding in Rajasthan where they were working together.
 Vanjhali is able to convince Chadta that marriages are a failed institution.
 Soon after that she is betrothed to Bagh Singh.
 Bagh is a lover failed in his previous relationship.
 He is not really into the wedding but agrees to wed Vanjhali because she is rich and after wedding he would be a house husband and live in her large house.
 Chadta is assigned for the pre wedding photoshoot.
 He thanks Bagh for accepting Vanjhali even after knowing about her live in with Chadta.
 This sly remark gets her wedding cancelled.
 Vanjhali's mother is convinced Vanjhali must be married to Chadta to save the family name.
 Chadta although loves Vanjhali pretends he doesn't want to get married.
 On their wedding day Vanjhali goes missing as she doesn't want to forcefully wed Chadta.
 Chadta finds Vanjhali on her way to Shimla eating in a dhaba and confess about his love and how he broke off her wedding with Bagh Singh.
 Finally they get married.